rschristopher/ischristtrue.com/src/modern-views/free-will.md

  who was heavily influenced by
  the writings of Augustine
  on predestination.
-This reaction -- known as [Arminianism](https://en.m.wikipedia.org/wiki/Arminianism) -- was especially concerned with Calvin's views of
+This reaction -- which started with  [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius) and became known as [Arminianism](https://en.m.wikipedia.org/wiki/Arminianism) -- was especially concerned with Calvin's views of
  *reprobation*
  (or what is otherwise known as
   [double predestination](https://history.hanover.edu/courses/excerpts/346cal2.html)),